 How high can damages be in a commercial lease dispute?

-Parties to a commercial lease must understand their rights before acting in a dispute.
-These can be high-damage cases because accruing over a several month or year span can be significant.
+Parties to civil litigation over a commercial lease must understand their rights before acting in a dispute.
+These can be high-damage cases because damages that accrue over several months or years can be significant.

 For example, a breach in the first year of a 5-year lease could have damages spanning up to 4 years.
 If base rent was $10,000 per month, damages could have a ceiling of $500,000 or more.